-Within the parameters allowed the school for independent decision making, several groups worked tirelessly to chart the best course possible for our school given the progression of COVID-19 and the frequency at which new information about the disease becomes available.
+Within the parameters allowed the school for independent decision making, several groups work tirelessly to chart the best course possible for our school given the progression of COVID-19 and the frequency at which new information about the disease becomes available.

-The TMCS Reopening Task Force whose members represented parents, teachers, board members, and local health care providers, met weekly throughout the summer.
+The TMCS Reopening Task Force whose members represent parents, teachers, board members, and local health care providers, meet throughout the summer and school year.
 Their expertise and efforts have been fundamental in our ability to reopen with thought and care.
-The staff has remained committed to providing the best possible education for students.
+The staff remain committed to providing the best possible education for students.
 Over the summer they have been involved in every aspect of reopening from coordinating social distancing plans within the school, to creating instructional videos, and developing a remote learning plan.
-The board of directors held special meetings and provided support and guidance to leadership throughout this process.
-And finally, the input of parents and our school community through surveys, service on committees, and direct conversations has provided feedback and input instrumental in the decision making process.
+The board of directors hold special meetings and provide support and guidance to leadership throughout this process.
+And finally, the input of parents and our school community through surveys, service on committees, and direct conversations provides feedback and input instrumental in the decision making process.